sapio-lang/sapio/docs/SPEND_PLANNING.md

 `prepared.program_requests` contains one request per selected unsigned program, using the existing validated request protocol.
 Each request preserves native PSBT assets and includes descriptor proofs.
-The application explicitly chooses an oracle/evaluator, submits requests, verifies and merges responses, obtains remaining native assets, and finalizes.
-Multiple responses start from a common PSBT; replacing the whole PSBT with the last response would discard earlier signatures.
+Wrap the result with `SpendIntent::from_prepared` to retain the exact witness selection across processes.
+The application explicitly chooses its oracle/evaluator;
+`SpendIntent` validates and merges independent responses, signs only selected native slots, and completes that witness.
+See [spend completion](SPEND_COMPLETION.md) for the Rust API and CLI file workflow.

 ## Weight and final checks